marco0332/conflict-resolve/README.md

 A

-B - modified on github
+B - modified on vscode

 C